AurelianSpodarec/Lua-Comprehensive-Guide-By-Examples/docs/references/functions/utilities/load.md

 3. **Upvalues and Environments**:
    - The resulting function has exactly one upvalue, `_ENV`, when loading a main chunk.
    - For binary chunks, the number of upvalues can vary, and there is no guarantee that the first upvalue is `_ENV`.
-   - If an `env` table is provided, the first upvalue is initialized with its value; otherwise, it defaults to the global environment.
+   - If an `environment` table is provided, the first upvalue is initialized with its value; otherwise, it defaults to the global environment.
 Other upvalues are set to `nil`.

 4. **Mode Control**:
    - The `mode` parameter specifies whether to load text, binary, or both types of chunks.